 Pond and Stream Mats Two four-color drawings show areas of a pond and stream.
 Each measure approximately 3 x 6 feet so they are large enough for several students to gather round.
 Each set includes several plastic fish that can be placed in different areas to show where they can be found.
 You can also project the pond and/or stream image on a whiteboard or smart board.
 Check with your local county conservation board to see if they have the pond and stream mats you can borrow.

-This volunteer water quality monitoring program includes training, a manual, and equipment for monitoring Iowa
+The volunteer water quality monitoring program includes training, a manual, and equipment for monitoring Iowa waters.

 Project Learning Tree's GreenSchools!
 Program